 - Promote and incorporate parent/professional collaboration in all aspects of the program.

 - Remove barriers that prevent individuals with special health care needs from achieving these goals.

-Children's Special Health Care Services (CSHCS) is a program within the Michigan Department of Community Health.
+Children's Special Health Care Services (CSHCS) is a program within the Michigan Department of Health and Human Services.
 It is for children and some adults with special health care needs and their families.

-To learn more about CSHCS, take the free Department Of Community Health on-line courses entitled "What is Children's Special Health Care Services."
+To learn more about CSHCS, take the free Department of Health and Human Services on-line courses entitled "What is Children's Special Health Care Services."
 At this same site you will find another course entitled "CSHCS-Support Parent Training Course."
-You can access these courses by clicking here .

 CSHCS is part of Title V of the Federal Social Security Act.
 Click here for more information about the Title V program.

 CSHCS helps persons with chronic health problems by providing:

 - Coverage and referral for specialty services based on the person's health problems.

 - Family centered services to support you in your role as primary caretaker of your child.